How I lead

 Design work rarely goes the way the kickoff deck said it would.
 Scope shifts.
 Stakeholders change their minds.
 A research insight blows up the roadmap.
 The job of a design lead, more than anything else, is to absorb that turbulence so the team can keep making good decisions.

 I'm good at this.
-I keep a sense of humor, I keep the conversation moving, and I keep pulling the team back to what we actually know about the user.
-The pivot is the job.
+I keep a sense of humor, keep the conversation moving, and keep pulling the team back to what we actually know about the user.

 "Chris has the ability to continue to drive value through pivoting work and project direction.
 He kept a good sense of humor throughout and did a great job pivoting toward value as the nature of our work changed throughout the engagement."— Project Director review